blaenk/blaenk.github.io/provider/pages/uses-this.markdown

 #### Linux

 When I need to get work done, I usually boot into Linux.
 The distribution I have installed is [Arch Linux](http://www.archlinux.org/).
 This is so far my favorite distribution out of the many I've used over the years.
 It offers a compromise between [LFS](http://www.linuxfromscratch.org/index.html)/[Gentoo](http://www.gentoo.org/) level of flexibility and leanness with very good package management consisting of bleeding-edge packages.

-I've noticed that some people seem to treat it as the "elite" distribution that "all the cool people" use.
-It's touted as being complicated to install and use due to its lean state out-of-the-box, the implication being that anyone who installs it must be some sort of genius, completely disregarding the fact that most people simply follow the step-by-step instructions in the wiki -- which anyone is capable of following.
-[This comment](http://www.reddit.com/r/linux/comments/qa4ia/linus_there_is_no_way_in_hell_i_can_honestly/c3w0v2p) sums up my opinion about this reputation of Arch.
-I don't participate in this kind of fanaticism (nor do I believe it's true) -- it's simply the distribution I've come to genuinely like.

 My preferred WM is [xmonad](http://xmonad.org/) + [xmobar](https://github.com/jaor/xmobar) + [dmenu](http://tools.suckless.org/dmenu/).
 Continuing the theme of Haskell software, I also use [aura](https://github.com/fosskers/aura) as my [pacman](https://wiki.archlinux.org/index.php/Pacman) wrapper for seamless integration with the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository).
 I am very interested in and regularly read about the POSIX standard ([SUS](http://en.wikipedia.org/wiki/Single_UNIX_Specification)) and the Linux Userspace Interface.